ogdenpm/intel80tools/readme.txt

 These files are my attempts at decompiling the ISIS plm80 compiler and these associated utilities link and locate.
+The tool support has been built under windows using visual studio.
+Although I use VS2019 community edition, they should compile with most of the recent VS builds.
+Additionally thames will build under various flavours of linux, use .configure and c-ports are known to build using gcc under linux although limited testing has been done.

 *****************************************************************************
 * WARNING: git stores crlf as lf in line with common usage.
 When cloning    *